 A birth injury specifically refers to a careless action or omission that has an adverse effect on pregnancy, labor or delivery, causing injury to the infant.
 Gynecologists, obstetricians, and other health care providers have a legal responsibility to take due care in preventing birth injuries.
 This standard of care requires health care providers to:

 Taking or omitting any actions that breach the medical standard of care during pregnancy, labor, delivery, or shortly after delivery can cause serious infant injuries.
 Common injuries include traumatic injuries, broken bones, facial paralysis, nerve damage, arm and shoulder damage, brain damage, palsies, and wrongful death.

-If you discover your child has an injury due to birth trauma, you may have grounds for a claim in Georgia.
+If you discover your child has an injury due to birth trauma, you may have grounds for a claim with an Augusta personal injury lawyer.
 As a parent or legal guardian, you can file a claim on behalf of your minor child.
 If the malpractice occurred before your child’s fifth birthday, you must file a lawsuit by your child’s seventh birthday.
 If the malpractice occurred after your child’s fifth birthday, you have two years from the date of malpractice to file.

 Health care professionals such as physicians and surgeons are usually independent contractors who have been hired to work at doctors’ offices and hospitals.
 Generally, they are not employees of the health care center.
 If an independently contracted medical provider commits medical malpractice, he or she is individually liable for damages.
 In other words, the doctor’s own insurance coverage pays for your losses.